ACA Board Profile

 VICE PRESIDENT

-Nicole was born and raised in Edmonton, has a Bachelor of Physical Education from the University of Alberta and has been working for the City of Edmonton in the areas of sport, recreation and festival and event management for over 30 years.
+Nicole was born and raised in Edmonton, has a Bachelor of Physical Education from the University of Alberta and has been working for the City of Edmonton in the areas of sport, recreation, and festival and event management for over 30 years.
+Currently, Nicole is the Director of Civic Events and Festivals for the City.
+In 2025 she will be involved in coordinating city services for the UIAA Ice Climbing World Cup and YEG Ice Fest and the Sport Climbing North American Cup Series in Edmonton.

 • Paige Boklaschuk